YufanZhao1/DAS-Group-12/DAS-Group-12.md

     Number of Fisher Scoring iterations: 17

 Firstly, we build a model with all variables.
-However, we can try to remove insignificant variables to make the model more effective.

-Then, we exclude three insignificant variables(country of origin, year harvested and category of two defect) one by one to build 3 models and compare them.
+Then, we exclude three suspected variables(country of origin, year harvested and category of two defect) one by one to build 3 models and compare them.